 - Workplace strategies for ongoing support including responsibilities around reasonable adjustments, and signposting to employment and HR resources.

-- Considerations for the leader, including looking after yourself and the limits of a leader’s responsibility.
+- Considerations for the line manager including looking after yourself and the limits of a manager’s responsibility.

-- Increase your understanding of stress, mental health, and psychological wellbeing in practice
+- Increase delegate’s understanding of stress, mental health, and psychological wellbeing in practice.

-- Understand how, as a leader, you can identify and support employee mental health and wellbeing
+- Understand how, as a leader, delegates can identify and support employee mental health and wellbeing.

-- Help you create a plan focussed on building a thriving in practice culture
+- Help delegates to create a plan focussed on building a thriving in practice culture.

-One in four employees experiences mental health problems each year, and stress accounts for 40% of UK working days lost to ill health.
-Understanding workplace stress and common mental health concerns should have an impact on these figures which affect the bottom line of your business.
+Benefits to the business: One in four employees experiences mental health problems each year, and stress accounts for 40% of UK working days lost to ill health.
+Understanding workplace stress and common mental health concerns can have a positive impact on these figures which ultimately affect the bottom line of your business.